vincent2v/photobooth/FAQ.md

 ### I've trouble setting up E-Mail config.
 How do I solve my problem?
 If connection fails some help can be found [here](https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting), especially gmail needs some special config.
+- Should be obvious but the photobooth must be connected to WIFI/internet to send photos live.

+Otherwise, tell them to check the box to send them the photo later and it will add everyone's email to a list for you.

+- For gmail you need to generate an app password if you have 2-factor authentication on.

 Tested working setup:
 - gmail.com